 Advantage: Ford Expedition

 Buyers seeking a very large SUV with ample passenger room and power will most likely find that the Ford Expedition meets their needs.
-Even though the Expedition isn't the most modern choice on the road, it is more affordable than the Navigator, and offers a good selection of standard features.
+Even though the Expedition isn't the most modern choice on the road, it's styling has been updated inside and out, so it looks the part of a new SUV.

 It is also available in extended-length, with third-row folding seats, adding even more interior space.